Crafting A Tagline: The Art, The Science, The Strategy

 All household brands began from start ups, and their path to the top is paved in unforgettable taglines.
 While some household brands are blessed with the timelessness of a single tagline, other equally large companies cycle through slogans like last week’s leftovers.
-De Beers’ “A Diamond is forever” tagline, for example, is 70 years old, while Coca Cola has coined a new tagline with every new brand strategy.
-Before jumping into crafting a tagline for your brand, let’s dig a little deeper into what a tagline actually is.
+De Beers’ “A Diamond is Forever” tagline, for example, is over 70 years old, while Coca Cola has coined a new tagline for all 40-plus new brand strategies they’ve worked on over the last century.
+Before jumping into writing a tagline for your brand, let’s dig a little deeper into what a tagline actually is.

 The Sciencey Art of Taglines and Slogans

-Taglines and their brands serve to create a deeper experience for customers, something bigger than the product it works for, a message, a higher purpose.
+Taglines and their brands serve to create a deeper experience for customers, something bigger than the product it works for — a message, a higher purpose.
 For example, we all know that “There are some things money can’t buy, for everything else, there’s MasterCard.”
-Mastercard did an excellent job illustrating how money and the “priceless” aspects of life are experienced in our daily lives.
-There are dozens of companies that have edged their way into our mindsets and motivations.
+MasterCard did an excellent job illustrating how money and the “priceless” aspects of life are experienced in our daily lives.
+There are dozens of companies that have edged their way into our front-of-mind space in similar ways.

 Subway.
 When you want to “eat fresh,” but you want food fast, you go to Subway.
-The sandwich shop has done an excellent job introducing fast food lovers to not so terrible options, all while keeping that convenience.
+The sandwich shop has done an excellent job introducing fast food lovers to not so terrible options, all while keeping the fast food convenience.

 Depending on your business, you might be considering separate slogans for your products or services.
-Or a single tagline might do it for you.
-Whether you decided to use slogans or a single encompassing tagline, there are few things that can guide you in the creative process.
+Or writing a single tagline might do it for you.
+Whether you decided to use slogans or a single encompassing tagline, there are few things that can guide you in the creative process for either.

 Crafting Your First Tagline: Start Ups, We’re Talking To YOU

-Your tagline should of course be simple, memorable and interesting.
+The tagline of your brand should, of course, be simple, memorable and interesting.
 Now comes the brain-busting part, creating it.
-Taglines are tricky little things that tend to come when they please, but there are a few ways to urge them show up on your deadline.
+Taglines are tricky little things that are often an afterthought and might seem insignificant, but you shouldn’t let them be.

 Crowdsource Your Tagline

-Ask your users what your tagline should be.
+Grab some insight from your audience.
 They know better than anyone why they chose your service, what they value about the brand and why it suits their lifestyle.
-Be mindful, though, about haters and naysayers and pseudo-brand experts.
-Position your questions as inquiries about their brand experience.
+Take the recurring core themes that you hear from them and write your first few sentences based on their insight.